shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 We've come a long way.
 This is the final session:

 If there're modules with same names and both are detectable from Python interpreter, what would be imported?
-As I supposed above, **if I created my 'math' module, and execute _import math_ statement, what module would be imported?**
+As I supposed above, **if I created my 'math' module, and execute '_import math_' statement, what module would be imported?**

 The answer lies with _sys.path_.
 Let's call it again here.